TestDome has several cheating protection methods in place:

 - Webcam proctoring: Candidate's will need to turn on their webcam before they start the test.
 The webcam will periodically take photos of the candidate (every 30 seconds) and include them in the report.

 - Screen sharing: Snapshots of the candidate's screen are taken periodically during the test (every 30 seconds).
-This provides a more complete overview of how the candidate answered the question and helps detect cheating, including the use of AI tools like ChatGPT.
+This provides a more complete overview of how the candidate answered the question and shows which tools or techniques they may have used.

 Duplicate IP detection: The candidate report will include a "Possible Cheating!" warning if they completed the test from the same IP address as another candidate.